alexdlaird/pyngrok/docs/index.rst

 4.1.x to 5.0.0
 ==============

-Breaking changes are coming in 5.0.0, and 4.2.x is meant to ease migration between 4.1.x and 5.0.0.
-`See the changelog <https://github.com/alexdlaird/pyngrok/blob/master/CHANGELOG.md#420---2020-10-11>`_ for more details on how to prepare for this.
+The next release, 5.0.0, contains breaking changes, including dropping support for Python 2.7.
+4.2.x is meant to ease migration between 4.1.x and 5.0.0. `See the changelog <https://github.com/alexdlaird/pyngrok/blob/master/CHANGELOG.md#420---2020-10-11>`_ for more details on how to prepare for this.

 Open a Tunnel
 =============